-The Main Lens at McIlvenna Bay is a large massive to semi-massive sulphide horizon containing a metal zonation consisting of Cu-Au-rich material near the upper plunge line of the deposit which transitions down dip into a more Zn-Ag-dominant massive sulphide.
-In the 2013 Resource, the Main Lens was sub-divided into the Upper West Zone and Zone 2 based on these differences in mineralogy, but for the 2019 resource, the Main Lens massive sulphide is reported as a single zone.
+The Main Lens at McIlvenna Bay is a large massive to semi-massive sulfide horizon containing a metal zonation consisting of Cu-Au-rich material near the upper plunge line of the deposit which transitions down dip into a more Zn-Ag-dominant massive sulfide.
+In the 2013 Resource, the Main Lens was sub-divided into the Upper West Zone and Zone 2 based on these differences in mineralogy, but for the 2019 resource, the Main Lens massive sulfide is reported as a single zone.
 This is a result of statistical analysis of the assay grades within the lens that suggests that there is a gradational transition between the two zones and that a hard boundary is not really appropriate, coupled with the fact that they will likely be mined together without any distinction between the zones in the feasibility study.
-The Main Lens massive sulphide is a continuous mineralized horizon which varies from 0.1 to 36.0 meters in thickness and averages 5.5 meters overall, with a strike length of 1,700 meters (Figure 1).
+The Main Lens massive sulfide is a continuous mineralized horizon which varies from 0.1 to 36.0 meters in thickness and averages 5.5 meters overall, with a strike length of 1,700 meters (Figure 1).

 VMS deposits are base metal-rich mineral deposits that may contain small or trace amounts of precious metals.
 Their ores can be major sources of zinc, copper and lead, with gold and silver by-products.
-These deposits can be found worldwide in clusters or camps and consist of massive or semi-massive accumulations of sulphide minerals, which form in lens-like or tabular bodies parallel to the stratigraphy or bedding.
+These deposits can be found worldwide in clusters or camps and consist of massive or semi-massive accumulations of sulfide minerals, which form in lens-like or tabular bodies parallel to the stratigraphy or bedding.
 The deposits are typically associated with volcanic and/or sedimentary rocks, which form on or below the ocean floor.